 I enjoy meal planning and this has given my meal planning a new twist.
 I have been trying to get creative so I don't get in a rut and this post is a help to me in my planning.
-I did start out slow and bought some gluten free mixes and helps until I could switch my pantry over.
-I am switched over for the most part and planning meals have become a new adventure.
+I did start out slow and bought some gluten-free mixes and helps until I could switch my pantry over.
+I am switched over for the most part and planning meals has become a new adventure.

-To simplify your meal planning these will work whether or not you are gluten free.
+To simplify your meal planning these will work whether or not you are gluten-free.
 You can make simple substitutions to adjust to your family's needs.
-Pinterest has become a favorite meal planning tool as all my favorite gluten free dinner recipes are in one board.
+Pinterest has become a favorite meal planning tool as all my favorite gluten-free dinner recipes are on one board.

 Crock Pot Chicken Fajitas over brown rice, & sliced pineapple